OpShin/opshin-book/README.md

 ## Running locally

 1. Install [mdBook](https://rust-lang.github.io/mdBook/guide/installation.html).
-2. Run :
+2. Open the book directory in the terminal and run:
    ```sh
    $ mdbook serve
    ```
-   when in the book book directory to start a local server hosting the site.
+   This will start a local server hosting the site.

 ## TODO